Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 How to write a cover letter for a Job Application

-When you write a cover letter it’s crucial to be aware that the letter should be tailored to the specific job and company which you’re applying.
-This includes researching the company and job advertisement prior to when you begin writing.
-Make sure to use a professional tone and avoid using a casual phrases.
+When writing a cover letters, it’s important to keep in mind that it must be tailored to the specific position and company which you’re applying.
+It is important to research the company and job advertisement prior to when you begin writing.
+Be sure to write in a professional manner and avoid using excessively casual words.